 Read the descriptions of travel soccer below and you'll see it a totally different level of competitiveness and commitment by players, parents, and coaches.

 Clearly, the term travel soccer is interpreted as a level above rec (recreational) soccer, but there are no specific rules or universal guidelines that define exactly what constitutes travel soccer.
+For additional insights into other soccer lingo like travel soccer, you may enjoy this post on other soccer words.

 A more appropriate way to describe the higher level of play in travel soccer is to call it "Competitive Soccer."
 Competitive soccer is known as club soccer in some states and known as travel soccer in others.
 These more competitive teams are for kids to aspire to play for an extended number of years, perhaps at the college level or above.